 What Are the Ingredients In This Stuffed Squash?

-This Paleo Stuffed Acorn Squash is a similar concept to the Stuffed Delicata Squash that I blogged in 2011 (srsly, no judgment on that horrible photo, okay?), but the flavor profile is totally different.
+This Gluten-Free Stuffed Acorn Squash is a similar concept to the Stuffed Delicata Squash that I blogged in 2011 (srsly, no judgment on that horrible photo, okay?), but the flavor profile is totally different.

 I packed a bunch of classic fall flavors in this recipe: